-This past weekend I went to visit my best friend, Leslie, who is attending business school in Nashville and honestly, I was a little nervous.
-Trying not to eat meat in the south? was it going to be possible?
+This past weekend I went to visit my friend Leslie, who is attending business school in Nashville.
+Honestly, I was a little nervous about trying not to eat meat in the south.
+Was it going to be possible?

 To my surprise, it was very possible!
 Read on about what I ate during my southern adventure.

-My trip started off rocky with a canceled flight and then a FOUR hour layover in Saint Louis.
-I had a banana, a poppy seed muffin and earl gray tea (to clam my nerves from the travelers stress) while still in San Francisco and then found a California Pizza Kitchen in the airport.
-I ordered the split pea soup and a $9 salad with mixed greens, two slices of onions and like, 5 cranberries.
-(I also had to pay for WiFi.
-Airports…) Luckily, my soup was on point – it was actually so filling that I was able to save my salad for dinner when I (finally) arrived at Leslie’s house.
-Here, I added some organic chicken (because Leslie is also a health nut) to my salad and paired it with a tortilla a hummus.
+My trip started off rocky with a canceled flight and then a four hour layover in Saint Louis.
+I had a banana, a poppy seed muffin, and earl gray tea while still in San Francisco.
+While in Saint Louis, I found a California Pizza Kitchen in the airport and ordered the split pea soup and a $9 salad with mixed greens, two slices of onions and like, 5 cranberries.
+Ugh!
+Luckily, my soup was nom and was so filling that I was able to save my salad for dinner when I (finally) arrived at Leslie’s house.
+For dinner, I added some organic chicken (because Leslie is also a health nut) to my salad and paired it with a tortilla and hummus.
 Carbo loading before the bars is a must, people!

 The next morning we got brunch and coffee.
 I ordered a breakfast wrap without the sausage and the best latte I’ve had in a while.
 (I think milk in my coffee would be the hardest thing to give up if I ever try veganism….)

 For dinner, we went to a place called Adele’s to celebrate a birthday!
 Leslie and I split the salmon, risotto with shrimp, and a side of sauteed spinach.
 A lot of food before a night out at the Honky Tonks!

 After some barhopping, we ended the night with slices of veggie pizza (at 3:30am, which is later than I’ve stayed out for at least 2 years).